Room Reservations Resume on a Limited BasisAs of 5/27/21

 Community Rooms at all Branches, Study Rooms at the White River Branch and Trafalgar Branch, and the Conference Room at the Library Services Center, are now available.
-Use of these spaces is limited to two (2) hours per day.
+Use of these spaces is limited to three (3) hours per day.
 Requests may be submitted up to 30 days in advance.

 You must reserve the community/conference room in advance either in person or by calling one of our locations--online reservations are not available at this time.
 The White River and Trafalgar branch small study rooms are available for use on a first-come, first-serve basis.